jgamblin/cve.icu/intro.md

 # About
-CVE.ICU is an innovative research project led by [Jerry Gamblin](https://www.jerrygamblin.com).
-Aimed at facilitating a deeper understanding of Common Vulnerabilities and Exposures (CVE), this project is an automated system that systematically extracts all CVE-related data from the [National Vulnerability Database (NVD)](https://nvd.nist.gov/).
+[CVE.ICU](https://cve.icu) is a passion project by [Jerry Gamblin](https://www.jerrygamblin.com).
+The goal is to dive deep into Common Vulnerabilities and Exposures (CVE) by pulling and analyzing all the CVE data from the [National Vulnerability Database (NVD)](https://nvd.nist.gov/).

+## Goals
-The central purpose of this project is to conduct an essential data analysis, curate and graphically present the data in a comprehendible manner.
-This automated analysis is crucial as it aids in spotting patterns, enabling researchers and cybersecurity professionals to understand and anticipate security threats more effectively.
+The main aim of CVE.ICU is to make sense of all this data and present it in a way that's easy to understand through cool graphs and charts.

-The [source code](https://github.com/jgamblin/cve.icu) for this project has been made available to the public for further development and utilization through a GitHub repository.
-This open-source approach promotes transparency, collaboration, and the potential for continual improvement by other developers and researchers in the field.
+This automated analysis helps:
+- Spot patterns and trends in cybersecurity vulnerabilities.
+- Give researchers and cybersecurity pros a better handle on what's going on and what's coming next.

+## Open Source and Collaboration
+The [source code](https://github.com/jgamblin/cve.icu) for this project is up on GitHub.
+It's open for everyone to see, use, and improve.
+By keeping it open-source, I'm hoping to get contributions and ideas from the community to make it even better.

+## Timely Updates
-To ensure the data's relevance and timeliness, these pages undergo daily updates facilitated by GitHub Actions.
-This automated process guarantees that the data on display is current, providing the most recent insights into the ever-evolving landscape of cybersecurity vulnerabilities.
+To keep things fresh, the data on CVE.ICU is updated every 4 hours using GitHub Actions.
+This way, you always get the latest insights into the ever-changing world of cybersecurity vulnerabilities.

-Jerry Gamblin encourages interaction and queries regarding the project, and he can be reached via his Twitter account [@jgamblin](https://twitter.com/jgamblin) for any questions or discussions you may wish to engage in about CVE.ICU.
+## Get Involved
+I love hearing from people who are interested in this project.
+Feel free to reach out to me on Twitter [@jgamblin](https://twitter.com/jgamblin) if you have any questions or just want to chat about CVE.ICU.
+If you're interested in contributing, check out the [GitHub repository](https://github.com/jgamblin/cve.icu).

+---